 Watch a time-lapse video of the day-long installation process.

 Who was Oscar Romero?

 Oscar Arnulfo Romero y Galdamez (1917–1980) is revered around the world as a major champion of social justice, and his words and witness continue to resonate today.
 As a Roman Catholic bishop in El Salvador in the late 1970s, when the country was convulsed with social and political turmoil, Romero denounced the perpetrators of violence, often by name, and demanded justice for victims.

 Considered a prophet by the oppressed, Romero drew the ire of those in power and was frequently the target of death threats.
 On March 24, 1980, Romero was shot and killed by a sniper’s bullet while he said Mass in a hospital chapel.
 Since his death, Romero has been celebrated by some and vilified by others, even within the Catholic Church.
-However, on October 14, 2018, Oscar Romero is due to be canonized as a saint of the Catholic Church.
+However, on October 14, 2018, Oscar Romero was canonized as a saint of the Catholic Church.

 Michael Tracy (b.
 1943) first achieved international recognition in the 1980s, exhibiting in the 1982 Venice Biennale and in London’s Tate Gallery’s New Art exhibition in 1983.
 He has had solo exhibitions at P.S.
 1 (New York), the Menil Collection (Houston), the Mattress Factory (Pittsburgh) and the Centro Cultural de Arte Contemporáneo (Mexico City).
 His work is found in public collections including the Metropolitan Museum of Art (New York), the San Francisco Museum of Modern Art, the Dallas Museum of Art, the Museum of Fine Art, Houston, the High Museum (Atlanta) and the Menil Collection.